arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_log.md

 @RESTRETURNCODE{400}
 is returned if invalid values are specified for *upto* or *level*.

-@RESTRETURNCODE{500}
+@RESTRETURNCODE{403}
-is returned if the server cannot generate the result due to an out-of-memory error.
+is returned if there are insufficient privileges to access the logs.
 @endDocuBlock